 - No subscription needed, so you only pay for what you buy.

 - You buy rather than rent the books, so they’re yours to keep.

 - You can purchase from a wide selection of books at regular price.

 - There is a “my wishlist” section where you can list out the books you want to listen to and get alerts if they go on sale.

 - The featured deals are random and aren’t catered to your taste, so you may or may not see books on sale that you actually want to read.

 6. Apple Books

 Apple Books is a store for Apple users to purchase audiobooks.
 It’s not a subscription site, just a pay-for-what-you-want store.

 - New and popular books are available, as well as classics.

 - Apple editors curate general lists to help readers find new books.

-- You keep your audiobooks right on your phone.
+- You keep your audiobooks right on your phone or iPad.

 - You can download books and listen to them from your Apple Watch while you workout.

 - No pressure to download books to justify a monthly expense.